-(Under the Individuals With Disabilities Education Act) A student with disabilities is one who has been determined by an Admission, Review, and Dismissal/Individual Education Plan (ARD/IEP) Committee as having a noncategorical early-childhood condition, mental retardation, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), serious emotional disturbance, orthopedic impairments, autism, traumatic brain injury, other health impairments, or specific learning disabilities, and who, because of those impairments, needs Special Education and related services.
+(Under the Individuals With Disabilities Education Act) A student with disabilities is one who has been determined by an Admission, Review, and Dismissal/Individual Education Plan (ARD/IEP) committee as having a noncategorical early-childhood condition, mental retardation, hearing impairments (including deafness), speech or language impairments, visual impairments (including blindness), serious emotional disturbance, orthopedic impairments, autism, traumatic brain injury, other health impairments, or specific learning disabilities, and who, because of those impairments, needs special education and related services.

 Students with disabilities are expected to exhibit appropriate conduct and may be subject to the requirements of this Code of Student Conduct.
-Nothing in these rules prevents district personnel from reporting a crime committed by a student with a disability, and nothing prevents the police from arresting and prosecuting a student with disabilities for commission of a criminal act.
-Upon request or subpoena, copies of Special Education and disciplinary records are required to be provided to appropriate law-enforcement or judicial authorities investigating or prosecuting reported criminal conduct.
+Nothing in these rules prevents District personnel from reporting a crime committed by a student with a disability, and nothing prevents the police from arresting and prosecuting a student with disabilities for commission of a criminal act.
+Upon request or subpoena, copies of special education and disciplinary records are required to be provided to appropriate law-enforcement or judicial authorities investigating or prosecuting reported criminal conduct.
 The parent or guardian shall be notified of such transmittal, and in the absence of a subpoena, parents shall be asked to consent to the release of the records.

-In some instances, the ARD/IEP Committee of a student with disabilities may have developed a behavior intervention plan that must be followed in administering discipline in situations addressed by the behavior intervention plan.
-If the ARD/IEP Committee developed a behavior intervention plan for a student with disabilities, that plan will be contained on the ARD/IEP Supplement: Behavior Intervention Plan form, which is placed in the Special Education folder.
+In some instances, the ARD/IEP committee of a student with disabilities may have developed a behavior-intervention plan that must be followed in administering discipline in situations addressed by the behavior-intervention plan.
+If the ARD/IEP committee developed a behavior-intervention plan for a student with disabilities, that plan will be contained on the ARD/IEP supplement: Behavior Intervention Plan form, which is placed in the special education folder.

-Additionally, it may become necessary for the ARD/IEP Committee to determine whether the alleged conduct in question was related to the student's disability (manifestation determination).
-If the ARD/IEP Committee determines there is a connection, it must also determine what educational action is appropriate to minimize the misbehavior.
-In the implementation of the zero-tolerance policy previously discussed in this booklet, the ARD/IEP Committee must review the behavior intervention plan and/or determine whether there is a relationship between the conduct and the disability prior to changing the student's placement for disciplinary reasons.
+Additionally, it may become necessary for the ARD/IEP committee to determine whether the alleged conduct in question was related to the student's disability (manifestation determination).
+If the ARD/IEP committee determines there is a connection, it must also determine what educational action is appropriate to minimize the misbehavior.
+In the implementation of any discipline that will result in a change in the student's educational placement, the ARD/IEP committee must review the behavior-intervention plan and/or determine whether there is a relationship between the conduct and the disability prior to changing the student's placement for disciplinary reasons.

-Suspension or Removal to a Disciplinary Alternative Education Program (DAEP) for Under 10 Days
+Suspension or removal to a Disciplinary Alternative Education Program (DAEP) for under 10 Days

-Students with disabilities may be suspended in the same manner as nondisabled students for a period not to exceed three school days per occurrence so long as the total number of days of cumulative suspensions does not constitute a change in placement.
+Students with disabilities may be suspended in the same manner as nondisabled students for a period not to exceed three school days per occurrence, so long as the total number of days of cumulative suspensions does not constitute a change in placement.
 Additionally, students with disabilities may be referred to a DAEP for a period of up to 10 days.
 An ARD/IEP meeting is not required for suspensions or removals to a DAEP totaling less than 10 cumulative days during any school year.

-Except as described in the next paragraphs, procedures regarding the suspension and the length of suspension shall be the same as those for nondisabled students so long as the suspensions do not constitute a change in placement, and the discipline imposed would be applied to nondisabled students.
-A student's placement may be changed for more than 10 days for violating the Code of Student Conduct to the same extent the rules allow discipline of a nondisabled student, if an ARD/IEP Committee has determined that the misconduct is not a manifestation of the student's disability; however, the student must still be provided a free and appropriate public education (FAPE) during the period of any removal.
+Except as described in the next paragraphs, procedures regarding the suspension and the length of suspension shall be the same as those for nondisabled students, so long as the suspensions do not constitute a change in placement, and the discipline imposed would be applied to nondisabled students.
+A student's placement may be changed for more than 10 days for violating the Code of Student Conduct to the same extent the rules allow discipline of a nondisabled student, if an ARD/IEP committee has determined that the misconduct is not a manifestation of the student's disability; however, the student must still be provided a free and appropriate public education (FAPE) during the period of any removal.